rifataktchy/Marathon_Management_client/README.md

-Website Name: Marathon Management System
+Website Name: Marathon Management System (AI Assistant with Prompt Engineering)

 A comprehensive platform to organize and participate in marathon events.
 This application connects event organizers with participants, enabling users to create, manage, and explore marathon opportunities with ease.